 Keep in mind that you cannot go inside the Kremlin walls unless you are visiting a museum or you are part of a tourist group.

 There are a couple of museums you can visit inside:

 Kremlin Armoury (Оружейная палата) houses the famous Faberge eggs collection.
 It holds unique collections of weapons, jewelry and various household articles of the tsars.

 ATTENTION: Entrance is only granted at designated times.
 You can buy tickets online in advance for a specific time or get it in a ticket office.
-The queues are very long, not even during the World Cup.
-I can’t imagine how it will be during the football season.
-Buy tickets in advance online!
+The queues are very long so I suggest you buy tickets in advance online!

 The museum is open daily except Thursdays.
 The available time slots are 10, 12, 14:30, or 16:30.
 The ticket is 700 RUB, visitors under 16 years old go free of charge (but you will need to stand in the queue to get it.
 I know, it is silly).
 Get an audio guide too!

 P.S.
 If you would like to take a private guided tour with all the tickets included in the price, here’s a great option.